Healthier Chocolate Chip Cookies

 3. Reach for dark chocolate chips

 The darker the chocolate, the higher the antioxidants and the lower the sugar.
 Some brands now make chips with upwards of 60 percent cacao.
 Alternatively, chop up a block of good quality dark chocolate to use in place of the chips.

-Butter is part of what makes cookies so rich and satisfying, which is why you can likely get away with using a bit less than you might expect.
-You can also substitute some of the butter with a neutral oil such as organic canola to minimize saturated fat.
-Alternatively, try try browning butter before adding it to the batter, which lends a pleasing, nutty flavor to the mix.
+Butter is part of what makes cookies so rich and satisfying, but you can often get away with less than a recipe calls for.
+You can also use extra-virgin olive oil or another healthier fat to replace some of the butter.
+Another trick?
+Brown the butter before adding it to the batter, which lends a pleasing, nutty flavor to the mix.

-Adding walnuts, peanuts, almonds, hazelnuts, and so forth brings crunch and texture to cookies, but also adds nourishment and healthy fats that can give cookies a little staying power.
-You can stir chopped nuts into your batter or nut flour to replace some of the all-purpose flour.
-Alternatively, make it yourself by pulverizing nuts in a blender or food processor.
+Adding walnuts, peanuts, almonds, hazelnuts, and so forth brings crunch and texture to cookies, but also adds fiber and healthy fats that can give cookies more staying power.

-Some form of sweetener, whether it’s white sugar, coconut, honey, or maple syrup is key for cookies.
+Some form of sweetener, whether it’s white sugar, brown sugar, honey, molasses, or maple syrup is key for cookies.
 But you might be surprised that you can trim the amount without much of an impact on flavor or texture.
-This recipe, for instance, calls for 1/3 less sugar than standard cookies.

 Super sized cookies are a real show-stopper, but it’s wise to scale your cookies down.
 It’s tough to stop at just one, so smaller is often better.

 If you’ve go kids who like to eat the dough, consider using pasteurized eggs, such as Safest Choice.